 Why Do Parrots Have Eyelids?

-- Protect the parrot from any particles that could harm its eyes, like dust.
+- Protection from particles that could harm the eyes.

-- Lubricate the eyes so that they remain moist.
+- Lubricate the eyes so they remain moist.

 When parrots blink, they use their third eyelid only.
-While the lower and upper eyelid moves up and down, the nictitating membrane sweeps across the eye horizontally.
+The nictitating membrane sweeps across the eye horizontally while the lower and upper eyelids move up and down.

-The nictating membrane is thin and nearly transparent, allowing them to see, even while the membrane runs across the entire eye.
-Parrots can protect and lubricate their eyes while remaining fully aware of their surroundings.
+The nictating membrane is thin and nearly transparent, allowing them to see even while it runs across the entire eye.
+Parrots can protect and lubricate their eyes while being aware of their surroundings.